 Apple announced today that the iPad will be available in nine more countries starting May 28th.
-The new nine countries on Apple’s list are Australia, Canada, France, Germany, Italy, Japan, Spain, Switzerland and the U.K.
+The new ninefree_ipad countries on Apple’s list are Australia, Canada, France, Germany, Italy, Japan, Spain, Switzerland and the U.K.

 Apple will also be accepting preorders for all the iPad models including both 3G and Wi-Fi from May 10th.
 Apple clarifies that due to a strong demand for the iPad in the US, the international launch was delayed from late April to late May.